cracked-machine/actions-runner/README.md

 ## Using the docker image on a server

+You will need to install 'docker.io' and grant permissions to the daemon:

+'''
+sudo chmod 664 /var/run/docker.sock
+'''

 1. Upload the [launch.sh](launch.sh) script to the server
 2. Modify the registry URL in the [launch.sh](launch.sh) script to match your own docker registry
 3. Run the script using the following arguments: